how to rank at the top of google.

-Why is Search Engine Optimization So Difficult?
+Why Is Search Engine Optimization So Difficult?

 A few of the components you need to consider: